vpastaria-del/AI-Powered-Knowledge-Base/README.md

 # AI-Powered Document Question Answering System

-This project enables users to upload a document, analyze its content using AI-powered vector embeddings, and ask questions to receive answers based on the document.
-The system processes the document by dividing it into chunks, embedding those chunks, storing them in a vector database, and providing relevant answers through a similarity search.
-It leverages advanced AI models and techniques to enhance document understanding and query answering.
+This system lets users submit a document and interact with it through natural-language questions.
+After upload, the document is broken into smaller sections, each converted into numerical representations (embeddings) that capture meaning.
+These representations are stored in a vector database, enabling the system to locate the most relevant sections when a query is asked.
+Using similarity matching and advanced AI models, the platform delivers precise, context-based answers derived directly from the document’s content.

 ## Project Overview